-Rare skills recruitment throughout UK, Europe and North America – recruitment support and research – web-page recruitment consultancy and development as well as group and individual outplacement projects.
+Rare skills recruitment throughout UK, Europe and North America – recruitment support and research – recruitment landing page consultancy and development as well as group and individual outplacement projects.

 For some reason this rather ordinary and reasonable question at the end of an interview seems to be a rabbit in the headlights moment for many candidates.

 You know you have questions.
 One week ago when they invited you over you knew that you would be asked this question and here is that anticipated moment…….. and suddenly all is blank.